ccozad/agents-hackathon/job-agent/README.md

 ## Python Virtual Environment

- - Move to the gradio hello-world folder
+ - Move to the job-agent folder
    - `cd <job-agent>`
  - Create a virtual environment
    - On Mac: `python3 -m venv .venv`